Select Page

 Photography Studio

-The Photography Studio has two fully equipped darkrooms, two film-changing rooms, and a printer lab with 48” Epson printer as well as Apple MAC work stations with two smaller Epson printers and scanners.
-The photo section has a separate lighting studio set up for portraiture and studio shoots.
+The Photography Studio has two fully equipped darkrooms, two film-changing rooms, and a printer lab with 48″ Epson printer as well as Apple MAC work stations with two smaller Epson printers and scanners.
+The photo section has a separate lighting studio setup for portraiture and studio shoots.

-• 11 Apple MAC computers
+• Eleven Apple MAC computers

 • Epson R2400 printer